BlueManCZ/SIF/README.md

 # SIF (Steam Icons Fixer)

-**SIF is a simple Python script that allows the user to fix icons of installed Steam games on Linux, that are shown in dock or panel when the game is running.**
+**SIF is a simple Python script that allows the user to fix runtime icons of Steam games on Linux, that are shown in dock or panel.**

+It aims to be safe, simple and intuitive.
+Script must be started by regular user and it modifies files only in `~/.local/share/applications` directory.

 I created this script because it was very frustrating how the game icons didn't fit the selected icon theme.